nlp-tlp/mudlark/README.rst

     * - ``output-format``
       - Text
       - The format to save the output.
 Can be either 'quickgraph' (saves the output as a QuickGraph-compatible JSON file) or 'csv' (saves the output as a CSV file). [default: quickgraph]
+    * - ``output-path``
+      - Text
+      - The path to save the normalised dataset to once complete.
     * - ``max-rows``
       - Integer
       - If specified, the output will be randomly sampled to contain the specified maximum number of rows.